 This disease is caused by contact – either directly or through a sick dog – with Leptospira bacteria, which can be found in soil and natural water like streams, lakes, or rivers.

-The American Veterinary Medical Foundation (AVMA) says dogs can also come in contact with the bacteria in infected urine, urine-contaminated food or bedding, a bite from a sick animal, and even the mother’s placenta.
+The American Veterinary Medical Foundation (AVMA) says dogs can also come in contact with the bacteria in infected urine, urine-contaminated food or bedding or a bite from a sick animal.

 Although vets can treat leptospirosis by providing antibiotics and supportive care, it’s easier to prevent by simply getting your dog vaccinated.
 If your dog ever comes in contact with the outside world, you should consider it.